solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/Before the HOL - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

    resourcegroup=hands-on-lab-SUFFIX
    ```

 8. Create a variable to hold your resource group location name.
 Replace the `westus2` location with a location closest to you.
-This same location will be used when provisioning other Azure resources. **Please note** that currently, the only regions available for deploying to the Azure Database for PostgreSQL Hyperscale (Citus) deployment option are East US 2, West US 2, West Europe, SouthEast Asia.
+This same location will be used when provisioning other Azure resources. **Please note** that currently, the only regions available for deploying to the Azure Database for PostgreSQL Hyperscale (Citus) deployment option are East US 2, West US 2, West Europe, Southeast Asia.
 Consider using one of these: `westus2`, `eastus2`, `westeurope`, or `southeastasia`.

    ```bash
    location=westus2